Grumman F7F Tigercat

 The Grumman F7F Tigercat is a heavy fighter aircraft that served with the United States Navy (USN) and United States Marine Corps (USMC) from late in World War II until 1954.
-It was the first twin-engine fighter to be deployed by the USN.
+It was the first twin-engined fighter to be deployed by the USN.
 While the Tigercat was delivered too late to see combat in World War II, it did serve in reconnaissance roles.
 The Tigercat primarily saw action as a night fighter and attack aircraft during the Korean War.

 Designed initially for service on Midway-class aircraft carriers, early production F7Fs were land-based variants.
 The type was too large to operate from older and smaller carriers, and only a late variant (F7F-4N) was certified for carrier service.

 Design and development

 Based on the earlier Grumman XP-50 that was eventually canceled, the company developed the XP-65 (Model 51) further for a future "convoy fighter" concept.
 In 1943, work on the XP-65 was terminated in favor of the design that would eventually become the F7F.
 The contract for the prototype XF7F-1 was signed on 30 June 1941.
-Grumman's aim was to produce a fighter that outperformed and outgunned all existing fighter aircraft, and that had an auxiliary ground attack capability.
+Grumman's aim was to produce a fighter that outperformed and outgunned all existing fighter aircraft and that had an auxiliary ground-attack capability.